 Opening

-Grasp the corresponding surface of the hinge and move it in the direction indicated by the arrow to the first fixed position (refer to illustration).
+Grasp the corresponding surface of the hinge and move it in the direction indicated by the arrow to the first locked position (refer to illustration).

-Press the hinge all the way out to fully open the window.
-In this position, the hinge is adjacent to the column.
+Push the hinge all the way out to open the window completely.
+In this position, the hinge is flush with the pillar.

 Closing

-Move the hinge away from the post and pull it past the first fixed position inward.
-The hinge must be in contact with the post.
+Move the hinge away from the pillar and pull it past the first fixed position inward.
+The hinge should rest against the pillar.

 Rear view mirrors

-Before driving, adjust the rear-view mirrors correctly so that you have a rear view at all times.
+Before you start driving, set your rear view mirrors correctly so that you can see behind you at all times.

 Interior mirror